Restaurants in Causeway Bay

 Crystal Jade La Mian Xiao Long Bao ★ 4.1

-Crystal Jade in Causeway Bay's Times Square is the canonical Hong Kong stop for hand pulled la mian and Shanghainese xiao long bao folded to order at the counter.
+Crystal Jade in Causeway Bay's Times Square is the canonical Hong Kong stop for hand pulled la mian and Shanghainese xiao long bao folded to order.

 Signature: Xiao long bao, Hand pulled la mian, Pan fried sheng jian bao